thacherT1D/new-angular-curriculum/10 - Building Apps/06 - Simple Interactivity.md

 Controllers and Templates go hand-in-hand.

 Each component has a controller.
 This is similar to route handlers in Express.
-Your controller is where you do things like define click-handlers and setup the data that your template needs.
+Your controller is where you do things like define click-handlers and set up the data that your template needs.

 You _define_ a controller by setting the `controller` property of the component: